 The three-step way to find raw milk

 - Check your state.
 Open the raw milk laws by state page.
 Find your state.
-The status tells you whether to look for retail in stores, on-farm pickup, herd shares, or driving to a neighboring state.
+The status tells you which sales models may be available and what you need to confirm before buying.

 - Open the live directory. farm-to-door with the raw milk filter pre-applied.
 Allow location, or type your ZIP.
 The map shows working dairies in your area.